+ŝ

+ŝ

 Matthew Aucoin, composer and librettist

 Stage Director

 The stage director studies the score and decides how the opera should look and be acted out on stage.
 The singers, set designer, and costume designer help bring the director's ideas to life.

 Designers

 The designers work with the director on how the production will look.
 With the help of builders, the designers create costumes, props, and a set.
 Matthew Ozawa, stage director

-William Boles, set designer

-Sally Dolembo, costume designer

-Stage Manager
+Boles.

-The stage manager helps the stage director manage the rehearsals and the performers.
+William Boles, set designer Sally Dolembo, costume designer Stage Manager The stage manager helps the stage director manage the rehearsals and the performers.
 The stage manager writes down where people and sets move in the opera and manages all performances once the stage director is finished with the rehearsal.

-Is Created

-David Govertsen (David and Bonobo)

-Julie Miller (Elizabeth)

-Leah Dexter (Elder Constance)

-Cast

-The cast is a group of singers (and sometimes actors and dancers, too!) who act out the opera with the help of the stage director and the stage manager.
+6 s Created David Govertsen (David and Bonobo) Julie Miller (Elizabeth) Leah Dexter (Elder Constance) Sylvia Szadovszki (Lydia, Lincoln Park Zoo performances) Cast The cast is a group of singers dancers, too!) who act out the opera with the help of the stage director and the stage manager.
 The cast are the people you see on stage.

-Louise Rogan (Lydia, Opera in the Neighborhoods performances)

-Brett Potts (Jake, Opera in the Neighborhood performances)
+Brett Potts (Jake, Opera in the Neighborhood performances) Louise Rogan (Lydia, Opera in the Neighborhoods performances) Dawn Marlowe Gingrich (violin) Instrumentalists The instrumentalists play the music!
+There are three players in Second Nature.
+Audience The audience is YOU!
+What everybody's hard work pays off.